IIITLucknowSWEngg/CSAICSABTeam006/Assignment/SRS.md

 ### 5.2 Security Requirements
 - Data encryption at rest and in transit.
 - OTP for ride confirmation and account verification.
 - Regular audits for system vulnerabilities.

-### 5.3 Scalability
-- The system shall handle up to 100,000 concurrent users.

 ---

 ## 6. Other Requirements